Kofi28/alx-low_level_programming/0x03-debugging/README.md

-this directory contains debugging in C
+this directory contains debugging on C